The Township’s Snow Management Plan guides the effort to keep roads open and safe for travel during winter storms.

 - 16 to 22 hours 10 to 16-inch snowfall

 Public Works crews plow 215 streets consisting of 67 miles of township roads.
-The first priority is to clear all Snow Emergency Routes and Collector Streets.
+The first priority is to clear all primary routes and Collector Streets.
 Crews then begin plowing residential streets and cul-de-sacs.
-Vehicles parked on Snow Emergency Routes will be towed at the owner’s expense.
+Vehicles parked on primary routes will be towed at the owner’s expense.

 Crews attempt to clear all streets to the curb-line during snow removal.
 This may not be possible for properties when branches hang over the street, providing less than the required 12-foot clearance, or when trash cans and vehicles obstruct plowing operations.